Bakugan Battle Brawlers: Bakugan Battle Brawlers

-The first episode of the anime television series (produced by TMS Entertainment, Dentsu Inc., and Japan Vistec under the direction of Mitsuo Hashimoto), made its debut in Japan on TV Tokyo on April 5, 2007, and was rebroadcast six days later on BS Japan.
+The first episode of the anime television series, produced by TMS Entertainment, Dentsu Inc., and Japan Vistec under the direction of Mitsuo Hashimoto, made its debut in Japan on TV Tokyo on April 5, 2007, and was rebroadcast six days later on BS Japan.
 Nelvana Limited produced the English-language version and premiered the series on the Canadian network Teletoon in July 8, 2007 and then on Cartoon Network on February 24, 2008.

 Bakugan Battle Brawlers: New Vestroia

 In March 2009, TMS and Nelvana Entertainment companies announced that a follow-up series, Bakugan Battle Brawlers: New Vestroia (爆丸 バトルブローラーズ ニューヴェストロイア, Bakugan Batoru Burōrāzu Nyū Vesutoroia), consisting of 26 episodes was in production.
 The series began airing on April 12, 2009, on Teletoon in Canada, followed by Cartoon Network in the U.S on May 9, 2009.
 Due to the ratings in Canada, New Vestroia was extended with an additional 26 episode order.

 The Cartoon Network website aired a special called Maxus Unleashed, and marks a synopsis about the first 26 episodes.

 New Vestroia was broadcast in Japan on TV Tokyo from March 2, 2010, at 7:00PM.
 The opening song, titled "Cho!
 Saikyo!
-Warriors", is once again performed by Psychic Lover.
+Warriors", is performed by Psychic Lover.
 The first ending was "Bang!
 Bang!
 Bakugan!" by Yoshifumi Ushima, while the second ending was "Communication Breakdown" by Crush Tears.

 Bakugan: Gundalian Invaders

 Publicly announced through Bakugan.com, the official My.Bakugan.com community, and other media, Spin Master announced a third series, titled Bakugan Battle Brawlers: Gundalian Invaders (爆丸 バトルブローラーズ ガンダリアンインベーダーズ, Bakugan Batoru Burōrāzu Gandarian Inbēdāzu).
 It premiered in Canada on May 23, 2010, and aired in the United States on May 29, 2010.
 The Japanese version premiered on April 3, 2011, and ended on January 22, 2012, before being replaced by the Japanese dub of Zoobles! in its initial timeslot.
 The new series ties into the online game Bakugan Dimensions through the use of special heat-reveal DNA codes on the new series of Gundalian Invaders Bakugan.

-The first opening song "Ready Go!" is done by Sissy, while the second opening, "Mega・Meta", is done by Yu Kobayashi, who is Dan's voice actor.
+The first opening song "Ready Go!" is done by Sissy, while the second opening, "Mega・Meta", is done by Yu Kobayashi, Dan's voice actor.
 The first ending song, "Love the Music", is done by Lisp, while the second, "Tan-Kyu-Shin", is done by KREVA, and the third is "Love Go!
 Courage Go!", which was performed by TAKUYA.